Wharton Human-AI Research

 This two-day academic conference brings together scholars, researchers, and practitioners to explore AI’s impact on jobs, skills, productivity, and the evolving workplace.

-This research workshop brings together academics and industry leaders to connect, collaborate, and exchange bold ideas on GenAI’s impact on business models, industries, and economies.
+This research conference brings together academics and industry leaders to connect, collaborate, and exchange bold ideas on GenAI’s impact on business models, industries, and economies.

 AI Horizons